Filmmaking & Actors Workshop for Teens

-Class Offerings include :
+Class Offerings depending on session includes :

 Welcome to the wonderful world of filmmaking!
 The instructor of this course has been working in the film industry in Los Angeles for the past four years, has a Master of Fine Arts in Dance for the Camera, has had her own films screen in festivals in the US and Europe, and is excited to bring her knowledge and love for film to LKNPA!
 Students will be introduced to many aspects of the filmmaking process including: roles on a film set, screenwriting, pre-production, storyboarding, camera work, directing, acting for the camera, sound, stop motion animation, editing, and film festivals.
 Students will be exposed to introductory film history and theory and different types of cinema (fictional narrative, documentary, short films, animation, experimental, art cinema, dance film, and films from all over the world, etc).
 Students will watch films, talk about films, and of course – make their own films!
 Screenings may be arranged for the students to share their films with friends and family, and students will get to keep a copy of the films they make in class.